-A government lawyer works for some branch of the government, whether it is at the city, state, or federal level.
+A government lawyer is a type of attorney who works for some branch of the government, whether it is at the city, state, or federal level.
 They are found working in state capitols, as well as at city hall, representing the governing body that employs them.
 While a government lawyer may practice law in the same manner as a private attorney, their day-to-day focus will be on the laws and policies that affect their governing body.

 All attorneys, whether working in the private sector or for the government, must go through the same educational process.
 The student who wishes to become a government attorney would do well to take coursework that included training in their particular area of interest.
 At the least, a government attorney will need to gain a degree in law and pass the state bar exam where they intend